ROS 2 integration overview#

 Composition#

-If you inspect the parameters of the launch files mentioned in the next tutorials, you’ll notice that we have included in most cases a parameter named use_composition.
-When that parameter is set to True, the associated ROS node will be included within a ROS container.
-When this happens all the nodes live within the same process and can leverage intraprocess communication.
+If you inspect the parameters of the launch files mentioned in the next tutorials, you’ll notice that we have included in most cases two parameters named use_composition and create_own_container.
+When the use_composition parameter is set to True, the associated ROS node will be loaded within a ROS container.
+When this happens, all the nodes within the same ROS container share the same process and can leverage intraprocess communication.

 You can learn more about ROS composition in this tutorial.